a-karma/Arctic_Dogs/README.md

 # Arctic_Dogs
-A wrapper to test admixture models
+A snakemake based wrapper to test admixture models